kazi-rahima-ahmed/kazi-rahima-ahmed/README.md

 ### 👋 About Me

-I'm Kazi Rahima Ahmed, a Bangladeshi tech enthusiast and final-year Information & Communication Engineering student at DIU.
+I'm Kazi Rahima Ahmed, a Bangladeshi tech enthusiast and final-year Information & Communication Engineering student at Daffodil International University (DIU).
 I specialize in building AI-powered systems, automation projects, and IoT-based solutions that solve real-world problems.
 I'm dedicated to building innovative solutions that address real-world challenges, as demonstrated by my award-winning projects in smart irrigation, NLP-powered chatbots, and classroom automation.
 Currently, I'm actively seeking R&D or Software Engineering roles at cutting-edge tech firms where I can apply my skills and contribute to impactful AI advancements.

 I also enjoy technical writing, creative digital content, and participating in research-based innovation.